lgalmant/TBBT-corpus/README.md

 - normalized name of the speaker
 - entity type of the word, X if not an entity
 - normalized name of the mentionned entity, X if not an entity
 - class of the mentionned entity.
-1 for first person, 2 for second person, 3 for third person
+1 for first person, 2 for second person, 3 for third person, X if not an entity